onap/vnfrqts-requirements/docs/Chapter8/VES_Registraion_3_2.rst

 The following is a sample PM Dictionary Schema:

+.. code-block:: yaml

+    ---
     # PM Dictionary schema specifying and describing the meta information
-used to define perf3gpp measurements in the PM Dictionary
+    # used to define perf3gpp measurements in the PM Dictionary

-.. code-block:: yaml
+    pmMetaData: { presence: required, structure: {

-    pmDictionary: {
+      pmHeader: {
         presence: required,
         structure: {
-        pmDictionaryHeader: {
-          presence: required,
-          structure: {
             nfType: {
                 presence: required,
-              comment: "NF type; should match the string used in the perf3gpp eventName" },
+                comment: "NF type; should match the nfName-vendor string used in the fileReady or perf3gpp eventName"
+            },
             pmDefSchemaVsn: {
                 presence: required,
-              value: 1.0,
+                value: 2.0,
-              comment: "PM Dictionary Schema Version"
+                comment: "PM Dictionary Schema Version from the VES Event Registration specification"
             },
             pmDefVsn: {
                 presence: required,
                 comment: "vendor-defined PM Dictionary version"
-            },
-            vendor: {
-              presence: required,
-              comment: "vendor of the NF type"
             }
         }
       },
-        pmDictionaryMeasurements: {
+      pmFields: {
         presence: required,
-          array: [
+        structure: {
             iMeasInfoId: {
                 presence: required,
                 comment: "vendor-defined integer measurement group identifier"
             },
             iMeasType: {
                 presence: required,
                 comment: "vendor-defined integer identifier for the measType; must be combined with measInfoId to identify a specific measurement."
                 },
-            measAdditionalFields: {
-              presence: required,
-              comment: "vendor-specific PM Dictionary fields",
-              array: [
-                keyValuePair: {
-                  presence: required,
-                  structure: {
-                    key: {
-                      presence: required,
-                      value: measAggregationLevels,
-                      comment:"Nokia-specific field"
-                    },
-                    value: {
-                      presence: required,
-                      value: [NGBTS, NGCELL, IPNO, IPSEC, ETHIF],
-                      comment: "list of one or more aggregation levels that Nokia recommends for this measurement; for example, if the value is NGBTS NGCELL, then Nokia recommends this measurement be aggregated on the 5G BTS level and the 5G Cell level"
-                    }
-                  }
-                }
-              ]
-            },
             measChangeType: {
                 presence: required,
                 value: [added, modified, deleted],
-              comment: "indicates the type of change that occurred during measLastChange" },
+                comment: "indicates the type of change that occurred during measLastChange"
+            },
             measCollectionMethod: {
                 presence: required,
                 value: [CC, SI, DER, Gauge, Average],
                 comment: "the measurement collection method; CC, SI, DER and Gauge are as defined in 3GPP; average contains the average value of the measurement during the granularity period"
             },
             measCondition: {
                 presence: required,
                 comment: "description of the condition causing the measurement" },
             measDescription: {
                 presence: required,
-              comment: "description of the measurement information and purpose" },
+                comment: "description of the measurement information
+                          and purpose"
+            },
             measFamily: {
                 presence: required,
-              comment: "abbreviation for a family of measurements, in 3GPP format,or vendor defined" },
+                comment: "abbreviation for a family of measurements, in 3GPP format, or vendor defined"
+            },
             measInfoId: {
                 presence: required,
-              comment: "name for a group of related measurements in 3GPP format or vendor defined" },
+                comment: "name for a group of related measurements in 3GPP format or vendor defined"
+            },
             measLastChange: {
                 presence: required,
-              comment: "version of the PM Dictionary the last time this measurement was added, modified or deleted" },
+                comment: "version of the PM Dictionary the last time this
+                          measurement was added, modified or deleted"
+            },
             measObjClass: {
                 presence: required,
                 value: [NGBTS, NGCELL, IPNO, IPSEC, ETHIF],
                 comment: "measurement object class"
             },
             measResultRange: {
                 presence: optional,
                 comment: "range of the measurement result; only necessary when the range is smaller than the full range of the data type"
             },
             measResultType: {
                 presence: required,
                 value: [float, unit32, uint64],
                 comment: "data type of the measurement result" },
             measResultUnits: {
                 presence: required,
-              value: [ seconds, minutes, nanoseconds, microseconds, dB, number, kilobytes, bytes, ethernetFrames, packets, users],
+                value: [seconds, minutes, nanoseconds, microseconds, dB,
+                        number, kilobytes, bytes, ethernetFrames,
+                        packets, users],
                 comment: "units of measure for the measurement result" },
             measType: {
                 presence: required,
-              comment: "measurement name in 3GPP or vendor-specific format; vendor specific names are preceded with VS" }
+                comment: "measurement name in 3GPP or vendor-specific format;
-          ]
+                          vendor specific names are preceded with VS" },
+            measAdditionalFields: {
+            presence: required,
+            comment: "vendor-specific PM Dictionary fields",
+            structure: {
+                vendorField1: {
+                    presence: required,
+                    value: [X, Y, Z],
+                    comment: "vendor field 1 description"
+                },
+                vendorField2: {
+                    presence: optional,
+                    value: [A, B],
+                    comment: "vendor field 2 description."
                 }
             }
+        },
       }
+    }
+    ...

+**Note**: The ``measAdditionalFields`` can be different for different vendors and NF Types.
+The PM Dictionary Schema specifies what ``measAdditionalFields`` are provided for this particular NF type.

 PM Dictionary Example
 +++++++++++++++++++++